What is irinotecan?

 How irinotecan is given

-You will be given irinotecan in the chemotherapy day unit or during a stay in hospital.
-A chemotherapy nurse will give it to you.
-Irinotecan can be given on its own or with other cancer drugs.
+You usually have irinotecan in a chemotherapy day unit or during a stay in hospital.
+You may have it with other cancer drugs.

 This is who we mean when we mention doctor, nurse or pharmacist in this information.